Cairnarvon/uptime/doc/index.rst

 Note that if :func:`uptime.uptime` returns :const:`None` for you, all of these functions will return :const:`None` as well; they're really only good for figuring out by which mechanism uptime was discovered.

+.. function:: _uptime_amiga

+   AmigaOS-specific uptime.
+It takes the creation time of the ``RAM:`` drive to be the boot time, and subtracts it from the current time to determine the uptime.

+   .. versionadded:: 1.4

 .. function:: _uptime_beos